 When the player's hunger meter is low, a beeping noise will play and alert the player to eat something.
 The first time this happens, S.A.I.L will also notify and instruct the player on this.

-If the player consumes something that causes the hunger value to go over 100, the player will gain the "Well Fed" buff.
+If the player consumes something that causes the hunger value to go over 100, the player will gain the "Full Belly" buff.
 When this happens, the player will also begin to slowly regenerate health.
 However, they will be barred from eating anything further for a while.

 The hunger meter will not deplete during missions (including the introduction), allowing the player to focus on them without having to worry about starving.